“In the days of $200 sweatpants, consumers will be relieved at the outcome of this study” -Anonymous, Rockaway, March 18th, 2023

 ____________________

-The green ones are Ray Ban’s and the yellow ones are cheap glasses, ten bucks or less.
+The green ones are Ray-Ban’s, and the yellow ones are inexpensive glasses, costing ten dollars or less.
 I’ve had both for several years.
-As far as brand names you don’t get much more iconic than Ray Bans.
-But on my instagram and facebook post no one noticed or mentioned that one pair were Ray Bans.
-So the question is do brand names or supposed quality matter in today’s fashion’s world?
+As for brand names, you don’t get much more iconic than Ray-Bans.
+However, on my Instagram and Facebook posts, no one noticed or mentioned that one pair was Ray-Bans.
+So the question is, do brand names or supposed quality matter in today’s fashion world?

-My instagram is more of my skate friends, and facebook is more of my library friends.
-Both skateboarders and librarians are fashion forward in different ways.
-I won’t attempt to go through those nuances of contrasting fashion trends of skaters and librarians, but I was frankly surprised the fact that one pair were Ray Bans did not play into anyone’s preference.
+My Instagram is more of my skate friends, and Facebook is more of my library friends.
+Both skateboarders and librarians are fashion-forward in different ways.
+I won’t attempt to go through the nuances of contrasting fashion trends between skaters and librarians, but I was frankly surprised that the fact that one pair wore Ray-Bans did not play into anyone’s preference.

-I’d venture to say in decades past any pair of Ray Bans would be the choice in compared to cheap sunglasses.
-Now to me, it’s individuality that drives people that care what they wear.
-You can have on an 80 dollar pair of jeans with a 10 dollar shirt or vice versa.
-Even I go to a few online sites for discounted shoes.
-All sorts of clothes can be worn in an appealing way, and the consumer has more choices than ever.
+I’d venture to say that in decades past, any pair of Ray-Bans would be the choice compared to cheap sunglasses.
+Now, to me, it’s individuality that drives people who care what they wear.
+You can have an 80-dollar pair of jeans with a 10-dollar shirt or vice versa.
+I even go to a few online sites for discounted shoes.
+All sorts of clothes can be appealing, and the consumer has more choices than ever.

-To end this drivel, I’ll state if you pop for Ray Bans or expensive shades go somewhere to try them on before you buy them.
-I bought these Ray Bans sunglasses off their site and I matched the green and purple frames.
-In hindsight I guess I was going for the Penguin in Batman look, which might not be the best example of Ray Bans in this world.
-And the yellow pair is an excellent example of cheap sunglasses.
+To end this, I’ll state that if you’re going to invest in Ray-Bans or expensive shades, go somewhere to try them on before you buy them.
+I purchased these Ray-Ban sunglasses from their site, and I matched the green and purple frames.
+In hindsight, I guess I was going for the Penguin in Batman look, which might not be the best example of Ray-Bans in this world.
+The yellow pair is an excellent example of affordable sunglasses.
 So this study means nothing, ha.